jweiland-net/maps2/Documentation/AdministratorManual/Configuration/TypoScript/Index.rst

 .. container:: table-row

    Property
 		 allowMapTemplatePath
    Data type
 		 string
    Description
 		 With this setting you can override the default template from extension configuration.
 This setting it not part of the plugin configuration and can only be set within the settings-part in TS setup.
 File prefixes like EXT: are allowed.
 Please have a look into the extension configuration for a detailed explaination.

+.. _tsZoom:

 zoom
 """"